Convert TXT to SQL

 Practical Examples

-Input TXT file (data.txt):
+Input TXT file (employees.txt):

-Output SQL file (data.sql):
+Output SQL file (employees.sql):

 -- SQL generated from text file